 Founded in 1915, the American Association of University Professors (AAUP) has helped to shape American higher education by developing the standards and procedures that maintain quality in education and academic freedom in colleges and universities in the United States.
 The AAUP's mission is to advance academic freedom and shared governance, define fundamental professional values and standards for higher education, and ensure higher education’s contribution to the common good.

-Today, the WMU-AAUP is a thriving organization of WMU's nearly 750 board-appointed faculty members.
+Today, the WMU-AAUP is a thriving organization of WMU's over 700 board-appointed faculty members.
 We are an active community of teachers, scholars, researchers, and artists committed to student success and academic excellence.
 The WMU-AAUP is a faculty-driven, faculty-led organization that continues to advocate for academic freedom, due process, shared governance, and the preservation of higher education as a public good.

 WMU's AAUP Advocacy Chapter of the 1950s and 1960s